Cortex rebith

 During those five years, a relationship with wood took root and is beginning to blossom in one part of my art practice.
 Also during that time, it became apparent to me that the challenges of the world to which we can contribute the most benefit are the ones we can relate to with personal experience.

 Fine art painting and work in construction have revealed many layers of our reality which were previously invisible to me.
-The work I am currently most interested in making is that which aims to direct attention to the present moment, providing opportunities for internal recalibration within a world that is often overstimulating."
+The work I am currently most interested in making is that which aims to direct attention to the present moment, providing opportunities for internal recalibration within a world that is often overstimulating.

-Artist portraits
+Artist portraits by

 SELwyn FIGG @dadwoman